 KELLY MCWILLIAMS is a biracial writer in Colorado Springs, Colorado, where she lives with her partner, and is the bewildered parent of a toddler.
 She’s currently a staff writer at Romper, the millennial parenting site, where she reports on women’s health.
 In 2004, as a 15-year old, she published DOORMAT (Random House, 2004), a Junior Library Guild selection, and headed to Walnut Hill School for the Arts to finish high school among raucous theater majors.
 As an undergraduate at Brown University, she studied feminist literary criticism and began writing nonfiction.
 Her recent manuscript, AGNES AND THE END OF THE WORLD, benefitted from a We Need Diverse Books mentorship.
 She's lived in Arizona, Rhode Island, New York, and Hawaii, and is loving being back in the Southwest.

-RICHELLE MEAD is the #1 New York Times bestselling author of the Vampire Academy series, the film of which was released on February 14, 2014.
+RICHELLE MEAD is the #1 New York Times bestselling author of the Vampire Academy series.
 That series includes VAMPIRE ACADEMY; FROSTBITE; SHADOW KISS; BLOOD PROMISE; SPIRIT BOUND; and LAST SACRIFICE.
-BLOODLINESlaunched the bestselling spin-off of the Vampire Academy series.
+BLOODLINES launched the bestselling spin-off of the Vampire Academy series.
 It was followed by THE GOLDEN LILY; THE INDIGO SPELL; THE FIERY HEART; and THE INDIGO SPELL; and THE RUBY CIRCLE.
 Her first novel, SUCCUBUS BLUES, featured a modern-day succubus living in Seattle who prefers her normal life to the alluring, shape-shifting life of legend and myth.
 The series continued with SUCCUBUS ON TOP; SUCCUBUS HEAT; SUCCUBUS DREAMS; SUCCUBUS HEAT; SUCCUBUS SHADOWS; and SUCCUBUS REVEALED.
 She is also the author of STORM BORN about a contemporary shaman who travels between worlds to save a kidnapped child.
 That series continued with THORN QUEEN; IRON CROWNED; and SHADOW HEIR.
-Her newest adult series, The Age of X, includes GAMEBOARD OF THE GODS and THE IMMORTAL CROWN.
+Her adult series, The Age of X, includes GAMEBOARD OF THE GODS and THE IMMORTAL CROWN.
 Her first ever standalone novel was the YA fantasy SOUNDLESS.
-And her newest series launches in 2016 with THE GLITTERING COURT.
+And her latest series include THE GLITTERING COURT, MIDNIGHT JEWEL, and THE ENDLESS SEA.

 CARRIE MESROBIAN is a writing teacher at The Loft Literary Center in Minneapolis.
 Her debut novel, SEX & VIOLENCE, was a 2014 William C. Morris YA Debut Award Finalist and Cybils Best Young Adult Fiction finalist.
 She is alos the author of YA novels PRETTY GOOD WHITE BOY and CUT BOTH WAYS, both of which received multiple starred reviews.
 Her most recent novel, JUST A GIRL, saw similar critical acclaim.
 She is currently working on her next young adult novel, THE HIDDEN NEEDLE.